 2. Whiteheads can also be caused for any of the reasons like –

 a.
 Extreme stress

 c.
 Wearing oil-based makeup and skin care products

 d.
 Menstruation and menopause

 How To Get Rid Of Whiteheads On Nose?

 Whiteheads are very easy to treat and the healing time is shorter as compared with any other type of acne.
-Over the counter medicines are mostly prescribed for whiteheads along with certain topical creams.
-Chemical peeling is the most popular dermatologic treatment which uses varying degrees of plant based extracts to exfoliate the upper layer of the skin in a controlled way.
-Here are some dermatologist recommended ways to remove whiteheads from nose –
+Over the counter, medicines are mostly prescribed for whiteheads along with certain topical creams.
+Chemical peeling is the most popular dermatologic treatment which uses varying degrees of plant-based extracts to exfoliate the upper layer of the skin in a controlled way.
+Here are some dermatologist recommended ways to remove whiteheads from the nose –

 1. Retinoids – They contain Vitamin A, which is an excellent exfoliator.
 It helps to remove dead skin cells and controls sebum production.
 Retinoid also help de-clog the pores and prevent other types of acne from forming